bvinoth186/notes/cheat.md

 - Scan is always eventually consistent
 - Secondary index are optional
 - If you do more reads/writes then provisioned capacity units, requests will be throttled and you will receive 400 error code  - ProvisionedThroughputExceededException
+- Push button scaling - can scaled your DB on the fly. no down time.

+# RedShift

+- Dataware housing service
+- OLAP
+- Configuration
+  - Single node - 160 GB
+  - Multi node
+    - Leader node - manage client connections and receive queries
+	- Compute node - store data and perform queries and computations. upto 128 compute nodes
+- Columnar data stroage
+  - redshift organizes the data by column
+  - row based systems for for transaction processing
+  - column based systems for datawarehosuing and analytics
+  - 10 times faster
+- Advanced compression
+  - doesnt require index or materialized views
+  - uses less space
+  - when loading the data into empty table, Redshift automatically samples your data and selects appropriate compression scheme.
+- Massive parallel processing (MPP)
+- Easy to add nodes
+- Pricing
+  - you will not be charged for leader node
+  - charged for computer node
+  - charged for backup
+  - charged for data transfer (only within VPC)
+- Security
+  - transit - SSL
+  - rest - AES 256
+  - by default RedShift takes care of key management
+    - can manage your own keys by HSM
+	- or AWS KMS
+- Availability
+  - currently available in 1 AZ
+  - can restore snapshots to new AZ's during outage

 # KMS
 - Key management service
 - Keys are region based.